anjjriit/view-maker/README.md

 place to support what you need, including all the basics like the model, migration, route and controller, as well as a unit test, api controller, and factory method for seeding.
 The **[make:foundation](#makefoundation)** command provides you with a complete foundation to start from.

-Also see the [tip for using make:auth](#tip-for-using-makeauth) to see how you can use artisan's native make:auth command to set up all your auth views to extend the master page you have created with [make:master](#makemaster).
+Also see the [tip for use with make:auth](#tip-for-use-with-makeauth) to see how you can use artisan's native make:auth command to set up all your auth views to extend the master page you have created with [make:master](#makemaster).

 ## make:views